Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem

 The purpose of this article is to compare the upper bounds at a fundamental level: from a theoretical viewpoint, we investigate whether they can provide any performance guarantee with respect to $\optimum$ and whether there exist instances in which one bound is arbitrarily better than another, whereas from a computational viewpoint, we assess their behavior on the benchmark instances classically used in the literature for the EWMCP.

-This work aims to study, both theoretically and computationally, the strength of these two upper bounds.
-Our first theoretical result, presented in Section~\ref{sec:WCA}, shows in \Cref{sec:ub1_vs_optimum,sec:ub2_vs_optimum} that the ratio between either of the two upper bounds and the optimal value of the EWMCP is unbounded.
-Our second theoretical result, in Section~\ref{sec:THEOR_COMP}, provides a comparison between the two upper bounds in both directions: in \Cref{sec:ub2_vs_ub1} we define a family of instances in which either upper bound can be arbitrarily worse than the first, whereas in \Cref{sec:ub1_vs_ub2} we exhibit the opposite behavior.
-These results, while ruling out the possibility of obtaining any relative performance guarantee with respect to the optimal value of the EWMCP, offer insight into the structural properties of the graphs that influence the strength of the two upper bounds.
+Our first theoretical result, presented in \Cref{sec:WCA}, shows in \Cref{sec:ub1_vs_optimum,sec:ub2_vs_optimum} that the ratio between either of the first two upper bounds and the optimal value of the EWMCP is unbounded.
+Our second theoretical result, in \Cref{sec:THEOR_COMP}, compares the first two upper bounds in both directions: in \Cref{sec:ub2_vs_ub1} we define a family of instances in which the second upper bound can be arbitrarily worse than the first, whereas in \Cref{sec:ub1_vs_ub2} we exhibit the opposite behavior.
+These results, while ruling out the possibility of obtaining any relative performance guarantee with respect to the optimal value of the EWMCP, offer insight into the structural properties of the graphs that influence the strength of the first two upper bounds.

 In \Cref{sec:UB3}, we introduce the third upper bound on $\optimum$.
 In \Cref{sec:ub2_vs_ub3}, we compare it with the second upper bound: we prove that the second never exceeds twice the value of the third, that this factor is asymptotically tight, and that the third can be arbitrarily worse than the second.
 In \Cref{sec:ub3_vs_ub1}, we show that the first and the third upper bounds are incomparable, as either can be arbitrarily worse than the other.
 Finally, in \Cref{sec:ub3_vs_optimum}, we prove that the third upper bound also lacks a performance guarantee, as its ratio to $\optimum$ can be unbounded.